-Naturally, there are solutions coming directly from vendors, such as CloudFormation Template from Amazon or Azure Resource Manager from Microsoft.
+Naturally, solutions are coming directly from vendors, such as CloudFormation Template from Amazon or Azure Resource Manager from Microsoft.
 There is nothing wrong with these technologies, but there can be a time when you decide to reach for more diversified infrastructure, coming from different providers and that can generate challenges.
 A real-life scenario for using multiple vendors can look as follows.

 Your application’s production version runs quicker on Amazon Web Services (AWS) but your internal servers are cheaper when maintained on Azure and their efficiency is not that important.
 A single solution to rule them all could be beneficial (no, we are not using a magic ring).
-It can help automate the creation of the infrastructure, while supporting multiple providers at the same time.
+It can help automate the creation of the infrastructure while supporting multiple providers at the same time.
 This will radically simplify configuration and lower the cost of having few solutions in day-to-day use.

 The name of the solution that could handle this and other, similar scenarios, is called Terraform and it comes from HashiCorp.
-This tool allows for the creation of homogenous infrastracture configuration and it comes as a code.
+This tool allows for the creation of homogenous infrastructure configuration and it comes as a code.
 It also allows for versioning and storage in the version control system.
-Terraform also enables the creation, modification and erasure of infrastructure, no matter what particular service from whichever vendor is in place.
+Terraform also enables the creation, modification, and erasure of infrastructure, no matter what particular service from whichever vendor is in place.
 It can proudly show off itself by having multiple modules compatible with all widely known cloud computing vendors.
-We had the opportunity to see this beast during the CDD conference and it looks very promising; especially if you want to save time and reduce cost of resources within the cloud.
+We had the opportunity to see this beast during the CDD conference and it looks very promising; especially if you want to save time and reduce the cost of resources within the cloud.

 One of the main solutions that can be helpful is Microsoft Azure.
 The A. I and Machine Learning section has the following services:

 With the very first edition of the Cloud Developer Days behind us, it’s too early to say how this very informative and welcome event is going to blend into the landscape.
 What we can say for sure is that we can’t wait for the 2019 edition, announced at the end of this year’s event.
-We went, we saw, we left mighily impressed.
+We went, we saw, and we left mightily impressed.
 The team behind .NET Developer Days did manage to bring a talented and knowledgeable set of people, with intriguing ideas to contemplate and practical solutions to implement.